jadecobra/python_tdd_exercises/DICTIONARIES.md

             ['value1', 'value2', 'value3', 'valueN']
         )
     ```
-- we can do the same thing with the keys of the dictionary. let us add a test
+- we can do the same thing with the keys of the dictionary, add another test
     ```python
     def test_listing_dictionary_keys(self):
         a_dictionary = {